 She says, “I had a baby at 40, and my body will never be the same again.
 I gave birth to Coco two days before my 40th birthday.
 I just couldn’t believe

 I finally had a kid and I was frightened as I didn’t know what to do with her.
 Things only get harder the older you get.”

 Despite this, in an interview with OK Magazine, Courteney opened up about her wish for more children;

 “We’re not trying again yet.
 We’re just revving up the engines,” she said.
 “I’m only ready ‘cause time’s a-ticking.
 If I was 34, I’d wait another year, because I like those three-to-four years gaps.
 I want Coco to be helping me with the next one.
 One child is hard.
 Two is gonna probably harder.”

-In an interview on the Bonnie Hunt Show, David said he and his wife were very serious about having another baby; “I don’t know, I mean, it takes a lot for us to do it so maybe adoption this time” David said, “Listen, I like practicing as much as possible, but it’s really hard work and I’m exhausted.”
+In an interview on the Bonnie Hunt Show, David said he and his wife were very serious about having another baby; “I don’t know, I mean, it takes a lot for us to do it so maybe adoption this time” David said, “Listen, I like practising as much as possible, but it’s really hard work and I’m exhausted.”

-But, in November of 2010 the couple announced their split, however this has done nothing to dampen the bond between the pair and their daughter Coco.
+But, in November of 2010, the couple announced their split, however, this has done nothing to dampen the bond between the pair and their daughter Coco.
 Courteney told the press about her relationship with David;

 “He’s my favourite person in the world.
 He’s my best friend.

 No matter what happens in our future, he will always be my very best friend.”